ikreymer/important-warcs/README.md

 # Important WARCs

-A collection of important WARCs (Web archive files) stored on [git-lfs](https://git-lfs.github.com/)
+A collection of important WARCs (Web archive files)